Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

 A solid data privacy platform is crucial to earning customer trust and loyalty.
 So why aren't more companies providing one?

-Much like customer consent’s requirement to not have a box pre-checked and to require a physical consent, TCPA policies also require a physical agreement to be sent text messages, and that agreement cannot be pre-checked.
+Much like customer consent’s requirement to not have a box pre-checked and to require physical consent, TCPA policies also require a physical agreement to be sent text messages, and that agreement cannot be pre-checked.
 Further, the language for the agreement must include information on how often a user will get sent messages, and how to unsubscribe and stop all messages.

 GDPR is not alone, then, in this requirement for a more manual consent process.
+Organizations can choose to wait it out, but the necessity of a consent management platform is the writing on the GDPR wall.

 According to experts, data privacy is now crucial to businesses.
 The massive GDPR fine levied against Google seems to prove it.

 Legitimate interest is more of a gray area within GDPR, and as a result, many marketers prefer it.
 Adding a requirement for a manual agreement for data collection adds friction to a website, and friction can severely reduce conversion.
+It is understandable that there may be resistance to implementing a consent management platform, however, in the end, it will be something that adds value for both consumers and companies.

 - The processing is not required by law but is of a clear benefit to you or others;